Esbriet Access Solutions can conduct a benefits investigation

 authorization (PA) is necessary and offer resources as you obtain it

 for your patient.
 PA support may be provided once the SMN and PAN are

 submitted to Esbriet Access Solutions.

-If your patient’s request for a PA is not granted, your Pulmonology Field Reimbursement Manager (PFRM) or Esbriet Access Solutions Specialist can work with you to determine your next steps.
+If your patient’s request for a PA is not granted, your Respiratory Field Reimbursement Manager (FRM) or Esbriet Access Solutions Specialist can work with you to determine your next steps.
 You can find more tips like this in Forms and Documents.

 The completion and submission of coverage- or reimbursement-related documentation are the responsibility of the patient and health care provider.
 Genentech makes no representation or guarantee concerning coverage or reimbursement for any service or item.